 Treatment depends on the severity of the tendinopathy.

 Copyright © Nucleus Medical Media, Inc.

-Causes of posterior tibial tendonopathy include: Overuse of the tendonPoor blood supply to the tendonBiomechanics that cause degeneration of the tendon, such as over pronation of the foot
+Causes of posterior tibial tendinopathy include: Overuse of the tendonPoor blood supply to the tendonBiomechanics that cause degeneration of the tendon, such as over-pronation of the foot

-Posterior tibial tendonopathy is more common in women and in people over the age of 40 years.
-Other factors that increase your chance of posterior tibial tendonopathy include: Flat feetObesityDiabetesHigh blood pressurePrevious surgery or traumaLocal steroid injections
+Posterior tibial tendinopathy is more common in women and in people over the age of 40 years.
+Other factors that increase your chance of posterior tibial tendinopathy include: Flat feetObesityDiabetesHigh blood pressurePrevious surgery or traumaLocal steroid injections

 You will be asked about your symptoms and medical history.
 A physical exam will be done.
 It will include a foot exam.
 You may be asked to try to stand on the ball of your foot.
 If you cannot do this you are likely to have a problem with your posterior tibial tendon.